metosin/reitit/doc/frontend/browser.md

 Reitit includes two browser history integrations.

+Main functions are `navigate` and `set-query`.
+Navigate is used to navigate to named routes, and the options parameter can be used to control all parameters and if `pushState` or `replaceState` should be used to control browser history stack.
+The `set-query` function can be used to change or modify query parameters for the current route, it takes either map of new query params or function from old params to the new params.

-Functions follow HTML5 History API: `push-state` to change route, `replace-state` to change route without leaving previous entry in browser history.
+There are also secondary functions following HTML5 History API:
+`push-state` to navigate to new route adding entry to the history and `replace-state` to change route without leaving previous entry in browser history.

 ## Fragment router